Anna of Austria, Queen of Spain: Life

 Anna was the eldest daughter of Maximilian II, Holy Roman Emperor, and Maria of Spain, who were first cousins.

-She was born in Spain during the reign of her maternal grandfather, Emperor Charles V, but lived in Vienna from the age of four.
+She was born in Spain during the reign of her maternal grandfather, Charles V, Holy Roman Emperor, but lived in Vienna from the age of four.
 Anna was considered her father's favorite child.
-The story goes that he enjoyed playing and gambling with her and once a meeting of the Estates of Hungary was postponed because Anna was sick.
+The story goes that he enjoyed playing and gambling with her and once a meeting of the Diet of Hungary was postponed because Anna was sick.
 She received a Catholic education.

 Marriage

 As the eldest daughter of the Holy Roman Emperor, Anna was a desirable candidate for marriage at the European courts.
 Her parents thought a Spanish marriage would strengthen links between the Austrian and Spanish Habsburg families.
 Initially she considered her cousin, Don Carlos, the only son of her maternal uncle Philip II of Spain.
 These plans were shattered in 1568 when Don Carlos died.
 Plans for a Spanish marriage were revived when Philip's third wife, Elisabeth of Valois, died in childbirth, also in 1568.

 As a result, Philip was left a widower with two young daughters, Isabella Clara Eugenia and Catalina Micaela.
 He planned to remarry because he no longer had a male heir.
 The marriage was at first opposed by many, including Pope Pius V, but arranged all the same.

 In February 1569, Anna's engagement to her uncle Philip II was announced.
 In May 1570, they married by proxy.
 She traveled from Austria to Spain in the autumn of 1570, accompanied by her brothers Albert and Wenceslaus.
 Anna passed along the English Channel, where Elizabeth I sent her admirals, Charles Howard and William Wynter, to offer support and safe passage.

 They traveled through the Netherlands, where Anna was accosted by friends and relatives of Floris of Montigny, the younger brother of the executed Count of Horn.
 Floris had been imprisoned in Spain since 1567.
 Now that King Philip had entered into a new marriage, Floris' family and friends hoped for leniency.
-They received a promise from the future queen that she would do her utmost to free Floris; however she was unsuccessful, with Floris being strangled on the orders of the king.
+They received a promise from the future queen that she would do her utmost to free Floris; however, she was unsuccessful, with Floris being strangled on the orders of the king.
 On 3 October Anna arrived on Spanish soil, but before she could reach the king, Floris was secretly put to death on 16 October 1570.